-Essentially, cooking spray is oil in a can, but not just oil; it also contains lecithin, which is an emulsifier, dimethyl silicone, which is an anti-foaming agent, and a propellant such as butane or propane.
-Cooking spray varieties are made using canola oil, olive oil, with flour for baking, and with butter flavor.
-There's also a high heat formula cooking spray that "resists residue build up."
-More on that below.
+Cooking spray is oil in a can, but not just oil; it also contains lecithin, which is an emulsifier; dimethyl silicone, which is an anti-foaming agent; and a propellant such as butane or propane.
+The aerosol spray comes out and coats your item in a thin layer, which prevents food from sticking.